-Music/Video submissions should include links or audio attachments.
+Music/Video submissions should include links or audio attachments and a promotional photo.

 For all other contributions, send a brief attachment explaining your idea.

 That’s it!
 If you can’t remember the instructions try reading them aloud to yourself in a mirror.
 Or copy, paste and fill out the sections in your email.